Charlotte1997AAU/Programming-project-v.1.0/README.md

 Controls:
 Enter to start the game.\
-Use A or D, or the arrows to go right or left.
+Use "A" and "D", or the arrows to go right or left.

 Objective:
 Keep the demons from the city.
 Earn points.\